PyroWilDx/bangdream_bot/README.md

 This is all for the game setup.

 #### Use the bot :
-1. Download the files : main.py, game.py, setup.py, grabscreen.py, confirm_button.png, live_button.png.
+1. Download the files in this repostery : main.py, game.py, setup.py, grabscreen.py, confirm_button.png, live_button.png.
 Put them all in the same folder.

 2. Open Bang Dream on BlueStacks and go to the Home Screen of the game (where we see the characters talking)